 From our top-grade lumber and exotic veneers to our finishing materials and fine Italian brasses and hardware, Karges selects only the finest materials to go into each piece we make.
 We have a sense of responsibility to our artisans, our community, the generations of Karges family before us, our designers and dealer network, our customers, our country, and our world.
 Materials harvested from our earth have been our companion and our resource for over a century.
 We honor that and we wish to leave a positive imprint on our world.

+In 1886, Albert F. Karges, a first-generation immigrant, invested $600 to begin making moderately priced, American-style furniture out of local hardwoods in Evansville, Indiana.
+Karges was one of more than forty furniture companies in the area at this time.
 After WWI, Albert’s son, Edwin Karges Sr., an artist at heart, joined the company.
-Mr “K”, after traveling Europe, convinced his father to try some of the unique and traditional designs of European furniture.
-Because of Edwin Sr.’s designs Karges Furniture began to pull away from the pack with it’s elaborate, carved case pieces and Karges began it’s path to what it is today.
+After traveling Europe, Mr. "K" convinced his father to try some of the unique and traditional designs of European furniture.
+Because of Edwin Sr.’s designs, Karges Furniture pulled away from the pack with elaborate, carved case pieces and was set on the path to becoming the company it is today.